What are New Jersey's auto insurance requirements?

 - $5,000 in property damage per accident

-New Jersey also requires personal injury protection (PIP), uninsured/underinsured motorist bodily injury coverage (UM/UIM BI), and uninsured/underinsured motorist property damage (UM/UIM PD) with the following minimum limits:
+New Jersey also requires personal injury protection (PIP), uninsured/underinsured motorist coverage for bodily injury (UM/UIM BI), and uninsured/underinsured motorist property damage (UM/UIM PD) for a standard policy with the following minimum limits:

 - PIP: $15,000 minimum

 - UM/UIM BI: $15,000 per person, $30,000 per accident